OSUrobotics/blender_virtual_orchard/addon/README.md

 5. To use the addon, press `N` to bring up the sidebar in the View3D menu, and it should be there.

+### Alternative (Highly recommended for development)

+ 1. Download the Blender Development Visual Studio Code Extension by Jacques Lucke.
+ 2. Have all the addon files in a workspace and simply follow the extension guide and you are good to go.

 ## Usage

 ### Setting Up the Render